International Student Admission Checklist and FAQs

-Yes, the deadlines to apply to Webster University as an international student are typically approximately 10 weeks before the first day of classes for each term.
+Yes, the deadline to apply to Webster University as an international student is approximately 10 weeks before the first day of classes for each term.
 These dates vary depending on academic level and program.
 See exact deadlines in the section above titled "Deadlines".

 What does the undergraduate application cost?

 There is no application fee for an undergraduate application.